10 Brilliant Tips To Help Your Child Thrive During Virtual Learning

 Now that we’ve had some time to reflect on virtual learning, parents, students, and educators are figuring out what works and what doesn’t work to create a virtual learning experience that provides the most success for students.

 After interviewing virtual learning teachers and listening to students who have had successful virtual learning experiences, I have put together 10 tips for making the virtual learning experience the best it can be.

-The tips that I provide you with cover supporting your child through their virtual experience physically, socially and emotionally as well as academically of course.
-With no further introduction, let’s get right to setting your family up for SUCCESS!
+The tips that I provide you with cover supporting your child through their virtual experience physically, socially, and emotionally as well as academically of course.
+With no further introduction, let’s get right to set your family up for SUCCESS!

 10 Tips For Making the Virtual Learning Experience the Best It Can Be

 1. Create an optimum learning environment per your child’s learning style and personality.

 In order to get buy-in from your child, your child needs to have some ownership or say in creating the space in which they do their virtual learning.
 Children want to feel in control, as do most all humans.
 When we give them some control in creating the space in which they spend a great deal of time, they are more cooperative.